How to make Buttercream Ribbon Roses with Video

 Make a batch of buttercream frosting and mix your colors.
 The colors I used are listed above, but I wanted to break it down a little bit for you.
 The ivory flower was made with Ivory and the green for the center was made with the Avocado.
 Now for the blue icing.
 I wanted a vintage look so I mixed a tiny amount of Sky Blue into the icing first.
 Then, I used a toothpick and added a very tiny touch of the Delphinium Blue so the icing would look a little bluish-green.
 It’s my new favorite blue right now.
 I can’t wait to make some with royal icing.

 - Begin by adding a little frosting to the top of the flower nail and place a parchment paper square on the nail.
-The frosting will hold the parchment paper in place and make it easy to remove when your done.
+The frosting will hold the parchment paper in place and make it easy to remove when you’re done.

 - Make the center of the flower using the green frosting with the #234 decorating tip.
 Hold the tip at a 90° angle (straight up and down) over the flower nail.
 Begin adding pressure to the bag while pulling the bag away from the nail.